kevingonzalez7997/Deploy_1/README.md

 -------------------------------------------------------------------------------------------------------------------------------

-While the EC2 instance is running it is important not to forget to close your eyes and pray to increase the launch probability!
+While the EC2 instance is pending the running state, it is important not to forget to close your eyes and pray to increase the launch probability!

 ![Screenshot 2023-08-15 210425](https://github.com/kevingonzalez7997/Deploy_1/assets/59447523/a4254e30-468e-44af-be62-f1d79e39c58c)